Remember the old T-Mobile network, when the plans were complicated and your iPhone wouldn't even work on the T-Mobile LTE network?

 T-Mobile's mobile internet plans allow you use your high-speed data in Canada and Mexico at no extra charge, provides you with unlimited music streaming on the network without using up your data, and features no overage fees or annual service contracts.
 Plans auto renew after 30 days and range between 2GB of 4G LTE data and 22GB of 4G LTE data.

 You can also purchase day, week, or month passes.
-Day passes provide you with up to 500MB of data, weekly passes with up to 1GB 4G LTE data, and 30-day passes with up to 3GB of high-speed data.
+Day passes provide you with up to 500MB of data, weekly passes with up to 1GB of T-Mobile LTE data, and 30-day passes with up to 3GB of high-speed data.

 Read More: Need a hotspot?
-No worries, we have you covered with our review of the best hotspot plans.
+No worries, we have you covered with buyer's guide to hotspot plans.

 4. T-Mobile Tourist Plan